 Memories are meant to be cherished, not forgotten.
 It’s a personal story, a part of your personal history that you can always look back to.
 Being a sentimental person, these memories can make you smile, laugh or cry, depending on the situation.
 As we grow old, these memories are becoming more valuable.
 You often wish that there’s a time machine to go back through childhood and relive those great memories all over again.

 In the end, no matter how fun or embarrassing they are, these memories still matter in our lives.
 The memories that matter most are the ones you cherished best.
-Anything that is fun and memorable are the ones worth keeping.
+Anything that’s fun and memorable is the one worth keeping.